 Step 3 – Planting

 Now all you have to do is a pot or plant your Pig's Ear Plant.
 Do this by putting it in very well-drained soil made from a cactus mix with a handful of pea gravel.
 Mix the two, and make a well in the center using 2 or 3 of your fingers.
 You only want the hole as deep as the root is long, no longer.
 Gently place the rooted Pig's Ear Plant into the hole and pat the soil around it.
-Mist the soil with a bit of water, keeping it sparing, and if you want to fertilize the soil, you can use organic cactus-mix compost to do that.
+Mist the soil with a bit of water, keeping it sparing, and if you want to fertilize the soil, you can use an organic cactus mix.
 Just follow the directions on the package.

 Step 4 – Take Care

 You are finished with the planting part, but that is only half the story.
-You have to take care of it and ensure it grows into a healthy adult plant.
-Water it sparingly now, maybe once a week with a misting bottle right around the base of the plant.
+You must take care of it and ensure it grows into a healthy adult plant.
+Water it sparingly now, maybe once a week, with a misting bottle right around the base of the plant.
 Keep your Pig's Ear Plant in full sun or at least partial sun, and it should flourish for you with no problem.